thang2k6adu/FP2811/SPEC.md

 ## 16. Contact & Support

-For questions về specification này:
+For questions about this specification:
-- Create an issue trong GitHub repo
+- Create an issue in GitHub repo
 - Email: your-email@example.com
 - Discord: Your Discord handle